-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- hepatitis B infection
+- Hepatitis B infection

-- pregnant or trying to get pregnant
+- Pregnant or trying to get pregnant

-How should I use this medicine?
+How should I use this medication?

-This medicine is for infusion into a vein.
-It is given by a health care professional in a hospital or clinic setting.
+This medicine is for injection into a vein.
+It is given by your care team in a hospital or clinic setting.

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 Special care may be needed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.